 For additional information on eligibility, how to apply and whom to contact for support, please visit the Student Support pages for Doctoral Loans or email email@example.com

-We also have a number of School Scholarships available to UK/EU students which cover all course fees and will provide a stipend for maintenance of around £15,009 per annum (19/20).
-These scholarships are initially awarded for three and a half years, subject to satisfactory progress.
+We also have a number of Departmental scholarships available to UK/EU students which cover all course fees and will provide a stipend for maintenance of around £15,009 per annum (19/20).
+These scholarships are awarded for three and a half years, subject to satisfactory progress.

 Chinese students may be eligible for the China Scholarship Council awards.